 The capabilities of the SPx software are available to system developers in the form of software libraries and complete ready-to-run applications.
 In a typical system, the SPx Server application provides tracking from radar video and those tracks may then may be output into the client application and may be fused with AIS data by the SPx Fusion Server software.
 The client application may be one of Cambridge Pixel's ready-made display applications, such as RadarWatch, or it could be a custom application written using the SPx library to provide core radar display capabilities.

 Cambridge Pixel's turnkey display applications offer a fast, cost-effective solution to receipt and display of sensor data, supporting: multiple radar videos, with underlay maps or electronic charts, AIS/ADS-B targets, radar tracks and video from multiple camera sources.
 Camera steering control (including slew-to-cue) is also supported by a number of display applications including RadarWatch, VSD and RadarView.
+Support is also available for more specialised sensors, such as laser range finders and Spynel® continuously rotating panoramic cameras.

 Cambridge Pixel's software modules are already being used in numerous diverse coastal surveillance and maritime security projects worldwide, from protection of offshore oil and gas facilities, to monitoring safety zones at firing ranges, to helping to keep bathers safe on beaches.